kammitama5/kammitama5.github.io/_posts/2021-6-2-Wednesday-June-2nd.md

 ## The last time

 ## As I was rewinding today
-- I was wrapping up today, after having a one-hour meeting for a long-term project I've been a part of with some friends, I thought to myself that I couldn't remember the last time I had felt this happy.
+- I was wrapping up today, after having a one-hour meeting for a long-term project I've been a part of with some friends.
+I thought to myself that I couldn't remember the last time I had felt this happy.
 It's a mix of an environment where I *want* to work hard, feel positive about the things I am working on, and feel supported.
 - I started today with my MSR mentors, and we pair-programmed, and one of the most amazing things was that after all of it, one of my mentors said "Great job!".